GuglielmoZocca/TrustLocalizationProject/README.md

    10. In binary file 2 insert as hardware evb1000, as Bin file “rng-resp.bin”, as targets the id of node target in respective island.
    11. Start the experiment
    12. After the time indicated in Timeslot info, go to the Download job.
 Download the experiment result and extract the log.
+   13. After that you can do some operation on the job file "job.log" obtained: `cd ../Application_code`
-   13. Then you can use the parsing code in “../Application_code/ParsingCode/ParsingLogDeviceData.py” passing the log.file to extract the wanted data
+       1. You can use the parsing code in “ParsingCode/ParsingLogDeviceData.py” passing the log file to extract the wanted data in device[idDevice].txt: `ParsingCode/ParsingLogDeviceData.py /PATH/TO/job.log`
-   14. Then you can use the parsing code in “../Application_code/ParsingCode/ParsingLogTimeRanging.py” passing the log.file to calculate the average time to a ranging operation.
+       2. You can use the parsing code in “ParsingCode/ParsingLogTimeRanging.py” passing the log file to calculate the average time for a ranging operation in AVGtemp[idDevice].txt: `ParsingCode/ParsingLogTimeRanging.py /PATH/TO/job.log`
+       3. You can take the data received from the device "/DeviceFiles/device[idDevice].txt" a and encrypt it with a key: `chipers/xor_c "/DeviceFiles/device[idDevice].txt" "/Devices_cript/device[idDevice]_ript.txt" "in" "key"`
+       4. You can use the encrypted for possible test of Gateway and Admin application
 10. To prove Gateway application:
-    1. cd ../Application_code
+    1. `cd ../Application_code`
-    2. Start the application until doesn’t print anything more: go main.go
+    2. Start the application until doesn’t print anything more: `go main.go`
     3. It can also be seen in TimeAppGateway.txt a list of periods of time calculated for every cycle of position target calculation
 11. To prove Admin application:
-    1. cd ../Conf_code
+    1. `cd ../Conf_code`
-    2. Start the application and prove some operation suggested: go main.go
+    2. Start the application and prove some operation suggested: `go main.go`
 12. To prove User application:
-    1. cd ../User_code
+    1. `cd ../User_code`
-    2. Start the application and prove some operation suggested: go main.go
+    2. Start the application and prove some operation suggested: `go main.go`